openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 To make sure the file is valid, launch `Node1` using the command `parity --config ./node1.toml` and verify that you do not get any error in the console.
 As `Node1` and `Node0` might not be connected to each other yet, it is normal that `Node1` does not import any block from `Node0`.

-Also, copy in a text file the Pubic node address as we will use is later on.
+Also, copy in a text file the Public node address as we will use is later on.
 ```bash
 Public node URL: enode://70f8784653cb189b6e2daf925f25f1ca3dfad266370b6ddd258551e48159bd5b9c23bdd39367155136a0ee7d6331d4107c0a765850ccc706c37686baefb039a1@172.18.0.1:30301
 ```